Do Pitbull Puppies Change Color?

 Is Chocolate Pitbull Rare?

-How to Breed Pitbull for Color?
+How to Breed Pitbulls for Color?

 1. Dilute.
-This mutation is recessive to dense coloration and creates a softer or paler version out of the dominant color.
+This mutation is recessive to dense coloration and creates a softer or paler version of the dominant color.

 2. Piebald spotting factor.
 This creates areas with white color, which could vary in size and location.
 This gene is incompletely dominant and is influenced by modifying genes.